inexorabletash/indexeddb-promises/@ Indexed DB Promises.md

 Transactions grow a `waitUntil()` method similar to [ExtendableEvent](https://slightlyoff.github.io/ServiceWorker/spec/service_worker/index.html#extendable-event).

 The transaction's *active* flag is replaced by a *state* which can be one of: "active", "inactive", "waiting", "committing", and "finished".

+* When a transaction is created by `transaction()` the *state* is "active".
+When control returns to the event loop, it is set to "inactive"
+* When a "success" or "error" event is to be dispatched at an `IDBRequest` associated with the transaction, *state* is set to "active" before dispatch and set to "inactive" after dispatch.
-When a transaction is created the *state* is active.
-If *state* is "active" at the end of a task then *state* is set to "inactive".
-If *state* becomes "inactive" and there are no pending requests, *state* is set to "committing" and the transaction attempts to commit.
-If the transaction successfully commits or aborts, *state* is set to "finished". *NB: This matches the behavior of IDB "v1".*
+* If *state* is "active" at the end of a task then *state* is set to "inactive".
+* When *state* becomes "inactive", if there are no pending requests, *state* is set to "committing" and the transaction attempts to commit.
+* When the transaction successfully commits or aborts, *state* is set to "finished".
+ *NB: The above matches the behavior of IDB "v1".*

 If `waitUntil(p)` is called and *state* is "committing" or "finished", a new Promise rejected with `TypeError` is returned.
 Otherwise, *state* is set to "waiting".
 The transaction now waits on the Promise `p`; if `p` rejects, the transaction aborts.
 If `p` fulfills, the *state* is set to "committing" and the transaction attempts to commit.
 An explicit `abort()` call still also aborts the transaction immediately, and the promise resolution is ignored.